DanskeBank-MobEco/android-guidelines/project_and_code_guidelines.md

 __Multiple parameters case__

-When a method has more than one parametes or its parameter is very long, we should break the line after `(`, before `)`, and after every comma `,`.
+When a method has more than one parameter or its parameter is very long, we should break the line after `(`, before `)`, and after every comma `,`.

 ```java
 loadPicture(context, "http://ribot.co.uk/images/sexyjoe.jpg", mImageViewProfilePicture, clickListener, "Title of the picture");